List of Shadow Star characters: Miyoko Shito

-Her Japanese voice actress is Yuuya Yoshikawa.
-Her Japanese voice actress is Lotus.

 Hiroka Takamura

-Hiroka Takamura (高村 宏華 Takamura Hiroka): One of the girls who bullies Hiroko.
+Hiroka Takamura (高村 宏華, Takamura Hiroka) is one of the girls who bullies Hiroko.
 Hiroka joined their group out of jealousy for Hiroko's perfect test grades.
 She tries to keep the group's actions a secret at all costs, and protests when Miyoko tells the teacher about what the group had been doing.
 When Hiroko's dragon Oni appears at Shiina's school, it drops Hiroka out of a window in front of the whole class.

-Her Japanese voice actress is Megumi Kobayashi.